aeturnum/twitch_discord_connector/README.md

 ## Libraries Used

 I prefer a lower number of dependencies so I've included as few libraries as possible.
-Unfortunately s3 required 4(!) libraries to get done, but 90% of the code is interacting with `:poison` / `:httpoison` / `:plug_cowboy`.
-If you're interested in what a bare plug server looks like and how it does things, this might be interesting to you.
+Unfortunately s3 required 4(!) libraries to work, but 90% of the code is interacting with `:poison` / `:httpoison` / `:plug_cowboy`.
+If you're interested in what directly interacting using plug looks like, this might be interesting to you.

 ## Setup